Sachaa-Thanasius/defer-imports/README.rst

 -   Eagerly loads wildcard imports.
 -   May clash with other import hooks.
 -   Can have a (relatively) hefty one-time setup cost from invalidating caches in Python's import system.
--   Can't automatically resolve deferred imports when a namespace is being iterated over, leaving a hole in the abstraction.
+-   Can't automatically resolve deferred imports when a namespace is being iterated over, leaving a hole in its abstraction.

-    -   This library tries to hide its implementation details to avoid changing the developer/user experience.
-However, there is one leak in its abstraction: when using dictionary iteration methods on a dictionary or namespace that contains a deferred import key/proxy pair, the members of that pair will be visible, mutable, and will not resolve automatically.
+    -   When using dictionary iteration methods on a dictionary or namespace that contains a deferred import key/proxy pair, the members of that pair will be visible, mutable, and will not resolve automatically.
 PEP 690 specifically addresses this by modifying the builtin ``dict``, allowing each instance to know if it contains proxies and then resolve them automatically during iteration (see the second half of its `"Implementation" section <https://peps.python.org/pep-0690/#implementation>`_ for more details).
 Note that qualifying ``dict`` iteration methods include ``dict.items()``, ``dict.values()``, etc., but outside of that, the builtin ``dir()`` also qualifies since it can see the keys for objects' internal dictionaries.

         As of right now, nothing can be done about this using pure Python without massively slowing down ``dict``.
 Accordingly, users should try to avoid interacting with deferred import keys/proxies if encountered while iterating over module dictionaries; the result of doing so is not guaranteed.